Svendolin/mailing-label-generator/readme.md

 Me and my mother run and host a web shop together and print out the labels myself, either directly at the post office (official website for online packaging) or with a "postal parcel addresser".
 So far we have used an outdated site: https://ignaz.ch/paket/ettikette/index.php - The idea now is to set it up like this, but with a login system where you can save the addresses and choose from a few designs.
 There are comparatively few good sites that fit this bill: so this project is THE ultimate chance for a massive improvement!

+Quick overview what I've integrated in our project:

+- The user can register and log in.
+Error messages are displayed on the server side via php (Registration / Login).
+All other messages should pop up on the client side via "Sweet Alert"!

+- Once the user is logged in, he can keep his own address book and store addresses in his database

+- When logged in, the user can access the GOOGLE MAPS API and GOOGLE MAPS GEOLOCATION (browse through the map or search addresses) asynchronously.

+- CRUD statements are there to delete and edit addresses if necessary

+- PHP is built in the OOP / MVC model and is clearly cast in sub- and superclasses and not procedural